-Zoom link (also on Canvas): PSYC 1777-910 Zoom link Summer 2022 password: baird
+Zoom link (also on Canvas): PSYC 1777-910 Zoom link Summer 2023

 Course Overview

 In this course we will discuss theoretical, empirical, and applied issues in developmental psychology.
 We will learn about predictable changes as well as individual differences in social, emotional, and cognitive functioning throughout childhood.